ryanhornberger/ryanhornberger.github.io/README.md

 The config.jsx can be configured to output precompiled assets for any url the server can handle.
 I use these precompiled assets to publish on github pages so I don't need a node server running to host the site.

+## Updating NPM dependencies

+I am using a node module named npm-check-updates to do a package.json dependency update from time to time.
+The command in console is "ncu".
+It can be installed on any computer by running:

+    npm install -g npm-check-updates